KelvinoKing/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file --> Creates a file that contains a text "Best School" ending by a new line

 8-cwd_state --> Writes into the file ls_cwd_content the result of the command ls-la

+9-duplicate_last_line --> Duplicates the last line of the file iacta